DJI Lito X1, full review: the best choice for beginners?

 The DJI Lito X1 is aimed above all at those who want a compact drone that’s easy to use and carry, but with a more ambitious imaging section than on the DJI Lito 1 or the brand’s earlier entry-level models.

-It’s an excellent choice for beginners who already want to take advantage of better video quality, a more advanced sensor and, above all, the D-Log M profile, which offers more control over the image in post-production for those who like to retouch their videos a little more.
+It is an excellent choice for beginners thanks to its intuitive controls, numerous flight assistance features, and omnidirectional obstacle sensing, all of which make the first flights more reassuring.
+At the same time, it offers better video quality, a more advanced camera sensor, and, above all, the D-Log M color profile, which provides greater control over the image during post-production for those who enjoy editing their videos.

 The drone is also well-suited to users who want a lightweight, versatile model capable of going further in the image department, without going straight to a much more expensive drone like the more advanced Mini Pros.